 Hey, before we finish up, there’s one last thing to cover.

-So far, we’ve seen two grammar notations, one generative (in previous notes on Language Theory) and one analytic (Ohm).
-The notation for generative grammars used here was cobbled together from a number of different established notations.
+So far, we’ve seen two approaches to syntax definition: Syntax Diagrams and a form of analytic grammar based strongly on Parsing Expression Grammars.
 It turns out there are dozens of published notations out there!
 You can use whatever you like, but there are some standardized forms that you should be aware of.
 The following four (CFG, BNF, EBNF, ABNF) are historically significant and very good to know.
 (You might even be expected to know these if you have a Computer Science degree.)

 Chomsky discovered (or invented?) his Type-2 grammars, which he called Context-Free Grammars, as a minimalistic formalism for studying languages that do not have context.
 They are by design very “mathematical” and far too low-level to be used in real life.
 They just use individual symbols.
 They have no special operators for alternation or repetition.
 They are too hard to read and are never used directly in practice.
 A CFG is a 4-tuple $(V,\Sigma,R,S)$, where $V$ is the set of variables, $\Sigma$ is the alphabet (of symbols in the language), $V \cap \Sigma = \varnothing$, $R \subseteq V \times (V \cup \Sigma)*$ is the rule set, and $S \in V$ is the start symbol.
 For the language of simple arithmetic expressions over natural numbers, a CFG is: